murali44/PodCounter/README.md

 **Note**: Don't forget to tag the image with your own docker hub repo and update the deploy.yml file to use your own container image.

-## Tests

-Unfortunately, I have not included tests with this repo.
-Being new to Golang, I was unable to successfully figure out how to mock interfaces and functions.
-I spent a number of hours trying different mock libraries on github, but failed to make my tests pass.